For urgent consular assistance call

 Fuel shortages are common in rural areas of northern Benin.

-Witnesses to road accidents can react strongly towards people who they think are at fault.
+Witnesses to road accidents can react strongly towards people they think are at fault.

 To stay safe on the road: